-Moral Event Horizon: Godfrey was bad before, but killing Walter Loxley when he barely represented a threat, then locking all of the Nottingham villagers inside a building then lights the building on fire FOR NO REASON sends him flying over the edge of this trope.
+- Moral Event Horizon: Godfrey was bad before, but killing Walter Loxley when he barely represented a threat, then locking all of the Nottingham villagers inside a building and then setting the building on fire FOR NO REASON sends him flying over the edge of this trope.

-Warring in the Middle East has led to financial troubles for England and are keenly felt by his successor.
+- England's head of state waging war in the Middle East has led to financial troubles keenly felt by his successor.